alteryx/Automated-Manual-Comparison/README.md

 Automated feature engineering will change the way you do machine learning by allowing you to develop better predictive models in a fraction of the time as the traditional approach.

-## Articles
+## Article

-For the highlights of the project, check out "Why Automated Feature Engineering Will Change the Way You Do Machine Learning" on Towards Data Science (Link)
+For the highlights of the project, check out "Why Automated Feature Engineering Will Change the Way You Do Machine Learning" on Towards Data Science ([Link](https://medium.com/@williamkoehrsen/why-automated-feature-engineering-will-change-the-way-you-do-machine-learning-5c15bf188b96))

 # Results